Sokrates1989/swarm-python-api-template/docs/ARCHITECTURE.md

 ## Design Philosophy

-The template uses a **modular composition** approach instead of maintaining multiple complete configuration files.
+The template uses a **two-layer modular approach**:

+### Layer 1: Modular Setup Wizards
+- Reusable script modules for setup process
+- Cross-platform support (Bash + PowerShell)
+- Single responsibility per module
+- No code duplication between platforms

+### Layer 2: Template Injection System
+- Configuration snippets injected into templates
+- No redundant YAML files
+- Single source of truth for API configuration

 This provides:

 1. **No Redundancy** - Each configuration option is defined once
-2. **Easy Maintenance** - Update one module to affect all combinations
+2. **Easy Maintenance** - Update one module/snippet to affect all combinations
-3. **Clear Separation** - Database, proxy, and base configs are isolated
+3. **Clear Separation** - Database, proxy, and setup logic are isolated
 4. **Flexibility** - Easy to add new options without exponential file growth
+5. **Cross-platform** - Identical functionality on Windows, Linux, and Mac

 ## Configuration Matrix